A diagnosis of MND can feel overwhelming. You, your family and everyone close to you will need time to adjust.

 Early discussion about symptom management can also help people with MND to plan ahead.

-Your nearest MND NZ Field Worker can provide you and your family with information, education, advice and support.
-Field Workers visit face-to-face when possible.
+Your nearest MND NZ Support Worker can provide you and your family with information, education, advice and support.
+Support Workers visit face-to-face when possible.
 They also provide email and telephone support.

 There is one medication approved for treatment of MND in New Zealand: Riluzole (Rilutek).
 Riluzole prolongs median survival by two to three months.
 It has been shown to keep people with MND in the milder stages of the disease for longer, if they start taking it early in the disease progression.
 For more information, click here.